aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

    [`spacy`](https://github.com/explosion/spaCy) CLI (e.g., `train` or
    `convert`).

-With proper care, the meta entrypoint script can run on either SageMaker container (either as training jobs or as SageMaker *local* mode), or on your own Python (virtual) environment.
+With proper care, the meta entrypoint script can run on either a SageMaker container (either as training jobs or in SageMaker *local* mode), or on your own Python (virtual) environment.

 # 2. Installation